AutodeskGames/stingray-docs/source/source_access/getting_started/managing_source/updating.md

-# Updating to the latest changes from Autodesk
+# Update to the latest changes from Autodesk

-The Autodesk Games repositories are regularly updated with new changes.
-However, if you have created your own forks, those forks will not automatically be kept in sync with the upstream source.
-The head revisions of your forks will remain at their current revisions until you explicitly update them.
+The Autodesk Games repositories are automatically updated with new changes from our internal development mirror.
+However, if you have created your own forks, your forks will not automatically be kept in sync with their "upstream" sources.
+The head revisions of your forks will remain at their current commits until you explicitly update them.

 There are several ways that you can update your fork using GitHub or your local Git client.
 The following suggestions may work for you.
 See the [GitHub help](https://help.github.com/articles/syncing-a-fork/) if you need more detail.